 Japanese chiptune DJ Higedriver doesn't fall into this with his more widely known work, which are primarily amazing non-vocal chiptunes.
 But you take a look at some of his other albums, and you're finding songs like "2nd Massachusetts love platoon"

 Split Enz was a case of a band actually trying to be as Widget-y as possible (Weird New Zealand Thing more precisely), though later subverted as they eventually got fed up with their Widget status.

 Yet another shining gem from Japan is Kyary Pamyu Pamyu's PONPONPON song; complete with ducks, eyeballs, bread, dancing pink lunchladies with raspberries for heads, and pterodactyls that circle the Tokyo tower.
 And that's not even covering the weird parts.

 The Bonzo Dog Doo-Dah Band were a WBFT in the 60s before Monty Python existed, and have been cited as a major influence on Python.
 (Neil Innes later went on to work with Python, The Rutles and Terry Gilliam, while Vivian Stanshall had a less successful career performing comic monologues that were even weirder.)

-Jonny Jakobsen, also known as Dr. Bombay, Dr. Macdoo and Carlito is case of really wierd sweden made music.
+Jonny Jakobsen, also known as Dr. Bombay, Dr. Macdoo and Carlito, is a case of really weird Sweden-made music.
 A notable Fauxreigner.